OmidHaqi/blurbox/README.md

 # Usage

-The `BlurBox` widget takes a child widget and applies a blur effect to it.<br/>
+The `BlurBox` widget takes a child widget and applies a blur effect to it.
 You can customize the blur amount, color, elevation, padding, and various other styling options.

 ```dart
 BlurBox(